jefftune/General/Tango_Card_Service_API.md

 <h1>Tango Card Service API</h1>
-<h3>Purchasing the Tango Card through Tango Card Service API endpoints</h3>
+<h3>Incorporate the innovative Tango Card directly into your reward, loyalty, and engagement applications.</h3>
 ===

 # Table of Contents #